Houtman Abrolhos: Gun Island and phosphate mining

 In 1845, the British Admiralty published a chart of "The Houtman Rocks", based on the 1840 survey of John Clements Wickham and John Lort Stokes.

 During Admiralty surveys of the north west coast in 1840, crew from discovered a brass gun of about three pounds calibre, an iron swivel on which paint still adhered as well as numerous other artefacts signifying European occupation, on the largest island in the Pelsart Group.
 The commander, John Clements Wickham, named the place Gun Island and the passage between the Easter and Pelsart Groups, Zeewijk Channel.
 Later during the 19th century many islets were used by men collecting guano.

 A lease to mine rock phosphate on the islands was obtained by Charles Broadhurst in 1884.
 After surveying the area he constructed a plant, stone jetty and tramways on Rat Island, a number of buildings on Rat, Gun and Pelsaert islands and had over 40 Malay workers mining and processing the phosphate for export.
 Over 48,000 t was shipped between 1884 and 1896.

 Tenure, governance and management

 The islands are a part of the Division of Durack in the federal House of Representatives and the electoral district of Geraldton in the Western Australian Legislative Council.
 Management is vested in the Department of Fisheries.

 Geology

-Some of the islands are considered to be remnants of the mainland isolated by rising sea level during the last 8,000 to 10,000 years.
-Others were more recently formed from coral rubble.
+Some of the islands are considered to be remnants of the mainland isolated by rising sea level during the last 8,000 to 10,000 years, while others were more recently formed from coral rubble and are made of limestone under a layer of sand, cemented coral rubble and shingle.